 Do you like castles?
 Cows?
 Jagged mountains and turquoise lakes?
 This resort town is an ideal place for tourists wanting to get a taste of Switzerland.
 Keep reading for everything you need to know before planning a trip to Interlaken!

 If you have any kind of love for the outdoors, then Switzerland is the place for you!
 But since it's easily one of the most expensive countries in Europe to visit, we recommend putting some careful planning into this trip.
 A lot of tourists will head over to Zurich or Luzern, but we recommend this stunning lake town, Interlaken!

-Interested in volunteering abroad but worried about safety?
-Read this:
+Interested in volunteering abroad but not sure where to start

 As a volunteer with International Language Programs, you'll have plenty of vacation time to plan memorable trips to so many countries in Europe, including Switzerland.
 Everybody says the beauty of Switzerland is incomparable, and for good reason.
 Have you seen the pictures?!

 Pretty much all of the recommendations we have are best enjoyed between May-October when the temperatures can get up to the 70s.
 Here's everything you need to know for planning that perfect trip to Interlaken!

 Everything To Know About Interlaken